chingu-voyages/Handbook/docs/resources/techresources/uiux.md

     WANT("I want to...")
     VWANT("Access the corporate event schedule for the next month") BENEFIT("So I can...")
-    VBENEFIT("During a customer support call quickly locate the events they are interested in participating in and relay the details to them" ) end style TEMPLATE fill:#aed6f1 style WHO fill:#21618c
+    VBENEFIT("During a customer support call</br>quickly locate the events they</br>are interested in attending</br>and relay the details to them" ) end style TEMPLATE fill:#aed6f1 style WHO fill:#21618c